zyzyis/fujinzhou/README.md

 * M.Sc., Economics(Cum Laude), 2006
 * B.A., International Economy and Trade, Jilin University China, 2004

+### Publication
+* Measuring True Sales and Underreporting with Matched Firm-Level Survey and Tax-Office Data Fujin Zhou and Remco Oostendorp, Review of Economics and Statistics, Vol.96, No. 3: 563–576., 2014

 ### Authors and Contributors
 You can @mention a GitHub username to generate a link to their profile.
 The resulting `<a>` element will link to the contributor’s GitHub Profile.
 For example: In 2007, Chris Wanstrath (@defunkt), PJ Hyett (@pjhyett), and Tom Preston-Werner (@mojombo) founded GitHub.